dschaga/milk-and-chocolate-HA-theme/README.md

 # milk-and-chocolate-HA-theme
 This Home assistant theme should fit into traditional homes with a lot of wood on the walls.
+Most dark themes (ios or google) are on the gray side, which this theme still keeps, but it shifts a little into the dark chocolate side.

 ## How to use / install the theme
 Due the fact that i'm new to git, i'm very sorry to not be able to offer you a more fancy methode than :